Yorkshire NHS Organisations Come Together To Form £90m Business

 Commissioning support units were formed as part of the 2012 NHS reforms primarily to provide commissioning and business support for clinical commissioning groups (CCGs), the organisations which plan and pay for local health services.

-As well providing ‘back office’ functions like HR, IT, and governance, YHCS supports its 23 local CCGs with services such as communications and engagement, research, business intelligence, and service redesign, to help CCGs to get the best outcomes for their local populations.
+As well providing ‘back office’ functions like HR, IT, finance and governance, YHCS supports its 23 local CCGs with services such as communications and engagement, research, business intelligence, and service redesign, to help CCGs to get the best outcomes for their local populations.
 They also provide clinical support around continuing healthcare assessments and personal health budgets.

-From Halifax to and from Scarborough to Sheffield, YHCS’s CCG clients are commissioning services for 5.6m people in Yorkshire and the Humber, via 14 hospital trusts, seven mental health trusts, one of the largest ambulance trusts in the UK, and four organisations delivering community healthcare services.
+From Halifax to Hull and from Scarborough to Sheffield, YHCS’s CCG clients are commissioning services for 5.6m people in Yorkshire and the Humber, via 14 hospital trusts, seven mental health trusts, one of the largest ambulance trusts in the UK, and four organisations delivering community healthcare services.

 YHCS also works directly with many of the 734 GP practices in the region, providing their IT, supporting them to develop their practices, helping them to implement national initiatives like the Friends and Family Test and advising them on federating with other practices.